mlgranger540/milestone-4/README.md

 Once logged in, the user can visit their profile, which shows their personal details as supplied when they signed up or made a purchase, and a table containing their order history, including the price, date and status of the purchase, with the newest orders shown first.

 ![Profile](./readme-images/screenshots/profile-censored.png)

+These orders are retrieved from the database using the current user's username to get all past orders linked to their account.
+Duplicate invoice IDs are removed and the remaining orders are sorted according to date created.
+The desired order and product information is then pulled from the invoice and displayed in the table.

 There is also a button to log out of their account.